Yonathan Daza Player Props: Rockies vs. Cardinals

 Yonathan Daza At The Plate

-- Daza enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .350.
+- Daza is batting .400 during his last games and is on a five-game hitting streak.

-- Daza has picked up a hit in seven of 10 games this season, with multiple hits four times.
+- Daza has picked up a hit in eight of 11 games this season, with multiple hits four times.

-- In 10 games played this season, he has not gone deep.
+- Daza has driven in a run in four games this season (36.4%), but has had no multiple-RBI games.

-- He has scored in four of 10 games so far this year.
+- He has scored in four of 11 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.